 - Cook brown rice and wild rice as per package directions (or use canned wild rice, which requires no cooking)

-- Cook chicken breast in olive oil on stove top over medium heat until no longer pink ** or use pre-cooked rotisserie chicken
+- Meanwhile, while cooking rice, cook chicken breast in olive oil on stovetop, in a large skillet. over medium heat until no longer pink ** or use pre-cooked rotisserie chicken

 - Finely chop sun-dried tomatoes, garlic and chicken in the food processor.
 If you do not have a food processor, they can be finely chopped with a knife.

-- When rice is cooked, add eggs, chicken mixture, black olives, feta cheese and mix well.
+- When rice is cooked, in a large bowl, add remaining ingredients (eggs, chicken mixture, black olives, feta cheese ) and mix well.

 - Press mixture into muffin tins, and fill to about ¾ full. * Make sure you pack it in well with a spatula to ensure the rice cups stay intact!